-As of Spring 2021, the College of Agriculture and Life Sciences (COALS) has moved to a centralized advising structure.
+The College of Agriculture and Life Sciences (COALS) has a centralized advising structure.
 They have "assembled a diverse and knowledgeable advisor community dedicated to providing our students with high-quality graduate advising services."
-David Wellman (david.wellman@tamu.edu) is the graduate advisor assigned to BCBP; she can assist with all bureaucratic requirements and most interdepartmental (i.e., Office of Admissions, International Student Services, etc.) communications.
+David Wellman (david.wellman@tamu.edu) is the graduate advisor assigned to BCBP.
+He can assist with all bureaucratic requirements and most interdepartmental (i.e., Office of Admissions, International Student Services, etc.) communications.